openjdk/jdk/doc/building.md

 Since this is annoying for users who prefer another locale, we strive to get the building and testing to work on other locales as well.
 This is on a "best effort" level, so beware!
 You might get odd results in both building and testing.
-If you do, remember that any other locale than US English are not supported nor recommended.
+If you do, remember that locales other than US English are not supported nor recommended.

 It is also imperative to install the US English language pack in Visual Studio.